Contact Customer Service

 Under the Buckman Direct Diversion permit, the City is required to measure and report monthly diversion amounts from the Rio Grande, track and report the release of San Juan-Chama water from Abiquiu Reservoir, annually calculate the City's GPCD as a measure of water use efficiency, and submit a water conservation plan every five years.

-For Businesses And Developers
+For Businesses and Developers

 Most residents and businesses requiring water service will initiate an account transfer through the Utility Billing Division.
 However, in some cases, a new property owner – or an owner of a property with a well that would like to join the city system – will need a new metered service connection.
 This requires an Agreement for Metered Service (AMS).
 You can find the AMS utility service application and details on the approval process here: AMS Application and Instructions.